burakssen/AnimationSystem/readme.md

 - raylib
 - entt

+`Animations should be in sprite based and should be in nx1 format.
+For example, if you have a sprite sheet that has 4 frames, it should be 4x1, and each animation should be in its own separate sprite sheet.`

 ## Installation

 1. Clone the repository with recursive flag to get the submodules. `git clone --recursive https://github.com/burakssen/AnimationSystem.git`